schoolofcities/king-street-toronto/analysis/blog_draft_jeffedits.md

 The City also reported on these numbers in their monthly dashboard reports, found [here](https://www.toronto.ca/city-government/planning-development/planning-studies-initiatives/king-street-pilot/data-reports-background-materials/).

-It should be noted that the sensor at King & Simcoe did not collect any traffic volume data during the Pilot or in the years after, and will be excluded from the visualizations.
+It should be noted that the sensor at King & Simcoe did not collect any traffic volume data during the Pilot or in the years after, and will be excluded from the visualizations.  -->

-# Note Data Sources & Methods

-Links for downloading data, link to GitHub page with code/notebooks

-According to city staff (SOURCE?), the method for traffic volume data collection changed for 2019 in that edge processing units were installed and no longer relied on human assistance.
-Data collection became continuous, and so the traffic volume data for 2019 is the most complete year of data for active sensors in the Corridor before the COVID-19 pandemic.
-The King Street Pilot Project was also made into the permanent King Street Transit Priority Corridor by city council on April 16, 2019.